NSLS-II-BMM/BeamlineManual/docs/xafs.rst

 the list are added together for each row of the spreadsheet.
 The times for each row are added up.

-.. caution:: The time estimate is a good faith estimate.
+.. warning:: The time estimate is a good faith estimate.
 It should be
 	     used as a decent suggestion, but high accuracy should not be expected!